dr2chase/gossahash/README.md

 Searches for the function that the SSA phase of the Go compiler is doing wrong.

 ```
-Usage of ./gossahash:
+Usage of gossahash:
+  -B  use bisect syntax for matches
   -BX
       for repeated multi-point failure search, exclude all points on failure location
   -E string
       prefix string for environment-encoded variables, e.g., GOCOMPILEDEBUG= or GODEBUG= (default "GOCOMPILEDEBUG=")
   -F  act as a test program.
 Generates multiple multipoint failures.
   -H string
       string prepended to all hash encodings, for special hash interpretation/debugging
   -R string
       begin searching at this suffix, it should known-fail for this suffix[1:]
   -X string
       exclude these suffixes from matching
   -e string
       name/prefix of variable communicating hash suffix (default "gossahash")
   -f  if set, use a file instead of standard out for hash trigger information
   -fma
       search for fused-multiply-add floating point rounding problems (for arm64, ppc64, s390x)
+  -loopvar
+      search for loopvar-dependent failures
   -n int
       stop after finding this many failures (0 for don't stop) (default 1)
   -t int
       timeout in seconds for running test script, 0=run till done.
 Negative timeout means timing out is a pass, not a failure (default 900)
   -v  also print output of test script (default false)
 ```

 ./gossahash runs the test executable (default ./gshs_test.bash) repeatedly